top of page

 • Post-surgical edema: orthopedic, oncology, plastic and cosmetic

-• Mild cases of Lymphedema or as a part of Complete Decongestive Therapy
+• Lymphedema or as a part of Complete Decongestive Therapy

 • Traumatic edema or swelling: sprain, whiplash, hematoma